 The AIT experts involved in this project belong to AIT’s Center for Energy and to AIT’s Center for Innovation Systems and Policy.

 |Hans-Martin Neumann||WP2 lead|

-Hans-Martin Neumann is Thematic Coordinator at the Austrian Institute of Technology and leads a team of 15 researchers working in the research field of Urban Resilience and Transformation.
-Since 2017, he is Deputy Coordinator of the EERA Joint Program Smart Cities.
-Hans-Martin Neumann is involved in several Smart City projects in Austria, Europe and Asia in leading roles.
+Hans-Martin Neumann is Thematic Coordinator at the Austrian Institute of Technology and leads a team of 15 researchers working in the research field of Smart and Carbon-Neutral Urban Development.
+He is Deputy Coordinator of the EERA Joint Program Smart Cities and Technical Manager of the Secretariate of the European Smart Cities Lighthouse projects.
+Hans-Martin Neumann is involved in several Smart City projects in Europe and Asia in leading roles.
 He holds a degree in Urban and Regional Planning from TU Berlin and is a chartered urban planner.

 She is Senior Expert Advisor at AIT, and her research focuses on transformative research and innovation in the area of Smart Cities.
-She has a deep expertise in quantitative and qualitative methods of social and economic science.
-She holds a PhD in economic geography from the University of Hannover (Germany).
+She has a deep expertise in quantitative and qualitative methods of social and economic science and holds a PhD in economic geography from the University of Hannover (Germany).

 Christoph Brodnik is an Expert Advisor at AIT with an environmental science and management background.
 He has expertise in qualitative methods, stakeholder engagement and participatory research in the field of sustainability innovation and system transformation.
 He holds a PhD in Environmental Sociology from Monash University (Australia).